Sprinkler valve was off in nursing home fire that killed 4

 “We are deeply distressed to have it affirmed, according to the ATF’s investigation, that the main valve to the Woolman Building’s sprinkler-system was believed to be closed,” wrote Linda M. Sterthous.
 “This information confirms our worst fears, and we have taken steps to make sure this can never have again.”

-The flames were fanned by wind that pushed the Nov.
-16, 2017, fire up vinyl siding and onto rooftops, the report said.
+The flames were fanned by wind that pushed the flames up vinyl siding and onto rooftops, the report said.
 The report noted the facility did not have external sprinklers, which would have helped, but said they are not required under building codes.
+The victims’ families were given access to the report’s findings in advance, ATF officials said.

+The lack of water, problems with sprinkler design and issues with not ensuring flame-retardant materials were used on the outside of the buildings were mentioned in lawsuits filed against the nursing home by the estates of the four residents killed.

+The family of a married couple who died, Thomas Parker, 92, and Delores Parker, 89, sued the home in June, saying the couple, who both had dementia, were left to die “terrifying, gruesome, agonizing and lonely deaths.”

-Almost 150 residents were removed in wheelchairs or rolled out on their beds into near-freezing temperatures.
+Almost 150 residents and staff were evacuated, some in wheelchairs or rolled out on their beds into near-freezing temperatures.
 Dozens of neighbors also helped, wrapping residents in blankets and ferrying them to ambulances on makeshift gurneys.

-Four elderly residents were unaccounted for after the evacuation and were later found dead inside the buildings.
-The county coroner later said the four died from smoke inhalation.
+The four elderly residents were unaccounted for after the evacuation and were later found dead inside the buildings.
+The county coroner later said they died of smoke inhalation.

-The victims’ families were given access to the report’s findings in advance, ATF officials said.